 Although the Mini Pit was unheard of until around 20 years ago, the breeds from which they originated have been known in the US for about the last 200 years.
 Their history is steeped in fighting and blood sports.
 In England, when the blood sports were at their height, there were two games that were very popular.

 One consisted of an Old English Bulldog pitted against a chained bull.
 The other involved Terrier type dog that was put in a pit to fight off rats.
-After the bull fighting was banned, dog fights became highly popular.
-The Old English Bulldog and the Rat Killing Terrier were crossbred and the new breed became a popular pick for the fights.
+After the bullfighting was banned, dogfights became highly popular.
+The Old English Bulldog and the Rat Killing Terrier were crossbred, and the new breed became a popular pick for the fights.

 In the early 100’s the Staffordshire Bull Terriers were introduced into the United states and became a very popular breed.
 They were also used in fights in the US and quickly became known as American Pit Bull Terriers.

-Evidences of such breeds as The English Bull Dog and the Staffordshire Bull Terrier can be seen in the physical makeup of Mini Pits.
+Evidence of such breeds as The English Bull Dog and the Staffordshire Bull Terrier can be seen in the physical makeup of Mini Pits.
 It is also thought that American Bulldogs, Bull Terriers, Rottweilers, Bullmastiffs and mixed breed dogs were used.

 Since this breeds chosen to develop the Mini Pit were very people oriented breeds, the Mini Pit serves very well as a companion dog.
-They are generally known to be very affectionate and loving.
+They are known to be very affectionate and loving.
 However, temperament and disposition will vary depending on if and how many other breeds were crossed into their ancestry.

-Mini Pits make decent watch dogs and have been successfully trained for personal protection.
+Mini Pits make decent watchdogs and have been successfully trained for personal protection.
 However, the fact that they are not especially prone to high amounts of aggression means that they don’t make great guard dogs.

-Although training can greatly diminish any potential aggression problems, it won’t always eliminate them entirely.
+Although training can significantly diminish any potential aggression problems, it won’t always eliminate them entirely.
 It is possible that sometimes Mini Pits will remain at least somewhat aggressive towards specific parties, such other dogs of the same gender, those who may breach their territory uninvited or animals that might be viewed as prey.

 In conclusion, Mini Pits can make great companion dogs but do require proper and consistent training to ensure the safety and well being of all involved.

 Mini Pitbulls, like any other breed of dog, need to be trained.
-Get started on the training of your Mini Pit today with Doggy Dan’s fast and effective course.
+Get started on the training of your Mini Pit today with Doggy Dan’s fast and efficient course.
 CLICK HERE to get your $1 trial!